 Blackboard Ally for Courses

-Your instructor probably has many different pieces of content in your course.
-Blackboard Ally creates alternative formats for those content items that are easier to use by all students.
+Your instructor has many different pieces of content in your course.
+Blackboard Ally creates alternative formats for those content items that are easier to use for all students.
 You can download the alternative formats anywhere you see Ally's alternative formats download icon on your course's Blackboard site.
-Just choose the version of the original that is best for your needs!

 How to tell if Ally is enabled